 This Urban Concentration Point is located within the northern section of the municipal area and is the larger of the 2 urban concentration points.
 This urban centre is located along N11/R25 and is ±28km from Marble Hall and has been identified as a provincial growth point.
-It provides a higher order service to the largely rural
+It provides a higher order service to the largely rural and urban population concentration point and has the higher order service related to complimentary activities associated to the agricultural and mining sector, and includes retail, social and financial services while vacant land towards the south east and south west vests with the National Government.
+These pieces of land are strategically located along the R25 and N11 therefore making them easily accessible for potential development.

 There is a total of 1639 registered erven found within Groblersdal.
 The Municipality collects rates and taxes from these registered erven.
-Vacant land located directly west and east of Groblersdal vests with the EMLM, while vacant land towards the south east and south west vests with the National Government.
-These pieces of land are strategically located along the R25 and N11 therefore making them easily accessible for potential development.
+Vacant land located directly west and east of Groblersdal vests with the EMLM,